-The University of Illinois had its origin in a movement for the higher education of the industrial classes, begun in 1851, and resulting in the congressional grant of lands for this purpose, made to the several States in 1862. and amounting in this State to 480,000 acres.
+HE Illinois Industrial University, the State University of Illinois, had its origin in a movement for the higher education of the industrial classes, begun in 1851, and resulting in the congressional grant of lands for this purpose, made to the several States in 1862, and amounting in this State to 480,000 acres.
 The University was chartered in February, 1867, and opened to students in March, 1868.
-In addition to the endowment from the land grant, over \$400,000 were donated by Champaign county in bonds, buildings, and farms.
-The State also has made large appropriations for fitting up and stocking the farms, for library and apparatus, and for buildings, including the large Main building erected in 1872 and 1873, the Mechanical Building and Drill Hall, and the Chemical Laboratory.
-Successive Colleges and schools have been added as required, until four Colleges, including ten distinct Schools. have been organized.
+In addition to the endowment from the land grant, over \$400,000 were donated by Campaign county in bonds, buildings, and The State also has made large appropriations for fitfarms. ting up and stocking the farms, for library and apparatus, and for buildings, including the large Main building erected in 1872 and 1873, the Mechanical Building and Drill Hall, and the Chemical Laboratory.
+Successive Colleges and schools have been added as required, until four Colleges, including ten distinct Schools, have been organized.

 The whole number matriculated as students since the opening is 1,954.
-The number graduated from the several Colleges, including the class of 1885, is 447.
-In 1871 the University was opened for lady students, on the same terms as to gentlemen.
+The number graduated from the several Colleges, including the class of 1884, is 403.
+In 1871 the University was opened for lady studen's, on the same terms as to gentlemen.
 In 1874 a Fine Art Gallery was established.
 In 1876 the University received from the Centennial Exposition at Philadelphia, three diplomas and a medal.
 In 1877 its exhibit at the Paris International Exposition gained a diploma and the gold medal.